Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Is leather actually a waste product of the meat industry?

 In accounting terms, hides are a secondary output of cattle raised primarily for meat and dairy.
 But treating leather as a pure waste product ignores the scale of the industry it depends on.
-The FAO estimates livestock accounts for around 14.5% of global greenhouse gas emissions, with cattle responsible for roughly two-thirds of that.
+The FAO’s 2023 Pathways towards Lower Emissions report estimates livestock agrifood systems account for approximately 12% of global greenhouse gas emissions — 6.2 billion tonnes of CO₂ equivalent per year — with cattle responsible for around 62% of that sector total.
+The tanning process adds a separate footprint through chromium use and wastewater impact.
+Leather is only a waste product if you’ve already decided the industry producing it is acceptable.
 The tanning process adds a separate footprint through chromium use and wastewater impact.
 Leather is only a waste product if you’ve already decided the industry producing it is acceptable.

 Is vegan leather always better for the environment?